GDSC-TMSL/AndroidComposeCamp/README.md

       _to be updated_

-- ### At end of the course you will be given a week to create something of your own with the things you have learnt and showcase it to the public offline on stage
+     #### At end of the course you will be given a week to create something of your own with the things you have learnt and showcase it to the public offline on stage

-- `Two surprise 🤩 bonus modules that will help your app stand out`
+ `Two surprise 🤩 bonus modules that will help your app stand out`

+ - <b>29th Sep 22 (Experienced Track) _ONLINE_</b>

   <b>__Materials__:<b>

       _to be updated_

-## All the course materials will be uploaded here in this repo so make sure to star(⭐) this repo

 ## Why Jetpack Compose ?? 🤔